wushilin/classic-sync/README.md

 It is tested in Linux.
 All systems that has CC should work in theory, not tested on windows.

+Most importantly the benefits are:
+* They are all Sync
+* They are all Unpin
+* They are all Send
+* They do not need to be mutable to lock!

 # Semaphore

 ```rust